meinert/jarjar-newsfeed/README.md

 # Jar Jar Newsfeed
-Welcome to this React workshop project.
+Welcome to this React project.
 Before you lies the bare basics to implement your own Jar Jar Newsfeed.
 Your app should:

  1. Allow the user to see all previous and new updates
  1. Allow the user to see comments to updates